When Can You Drive After LASIK?

 How Long After Laser Eye Surgery Can You See Clearly?

 While the duration of visual recovery varies from person to person, many patients experience improved vision almost immediately after LASIK surgery.
-However, it's important to note that vision may initially be blurry or hazy immediately following the procedure.
-This is normal and expected as the eyes adjust to the changes made during surgery.
+However, it's important to note that vision may be blurry or hazy immediately following the procedure.
+This is normal as the eyes adjust to the changes made during surgery.

 How Soon After LASIK Can I Drive?

 The ability to drive after LASIK largely depends on how quickly your vision stabilizes and whether you feel comfortable behind the wheel.
-While some patients may feel confident driving as soon as the day after surgery, others may prefer to wait a few days until their vision has fully cleared and any post-operative discomfort has subsided.
+While some patients may feel confident driving as soon as the day after surgery, others may prefer to wait until their vision has fully cleared and any post-operative discomfort has subsided.

 Post-Surgery Guidelines for Driving After LASIK